Christopher Furness, 1st Baron Furness: Career

 He started his career as a buyer in Thomas Furness and Company, wholesale provision merchants, a firm owned by his older brother Thomas, and became a partner two years later.
-Stock for the business had to be brought in by ship, and Christopher found that it would be cheaper to use their own vessels, rather than hire other peoples.
+Stock for the business had to be brought in by ship, and Christopher found that it would be cheaper to use their own vessels, rather than hire other people's.
 Consequently, on his initiative, the firm bought several steam ships from local shipbuilder William Gray & Company in 1877.

 In 1882, Christopher Furness and Company was formed and the business was split into two.
 Thomas kept the provision merchants, while Christopher took charge of the shipping fleet.
 After seven years as a partner in the shipbuilding firm of Edward Withy and Company, Furness merged it with his own company in 1891, to form Furness, Withy and Company, which was run by his nephew, Sir Stephen Furness, 1st Baronet after his death.
 By a series of mergers, his firms become the main employers in Hartlepool, until they finally closed in the 1980s.

 In 1901, he sold a ship that he had ordered, Huronian, before it sailed.
 It was reported missing, later lost, early in 1902, on its maiden voyage to Canada.
 It was deemed to have sunk with the loss of all those aboard.
 In 1907 a letter in a bottle apparently sent from the ship washed up in Ireland.

 Furness was one of the first people to own a turbine-powered steam yacht.
 Alexander Stephen and Sons of Linthouse, Glasgow launched in October 1902 and completed her in April 1903.
 Furness owned her until he died in 1912.